texas-robocamp/texas-robocamp.github.io/tutorials/arduino.md

 {{ site.data.alerts.tip }}

 <ul>
-<li>If after hitting the verify button, the Arduino IDE doesn't stay "Done Compiling" near the bottom, and "Binary sketch size: X."
+<li>If after hitting the verify button, the Arduino IDE doesn't tay "Done Compiling" near the bottom, and "Binary sketch size: X" then something is wrong.
-You should flip your red cup to get some help at this point.</li>
+Flip your red cup to get some help if this is the case.</li>
-<li>If after hitting the upload button, the Arduino IDE doesn't stay "Done Uploading" near the bottom, and "Binary sketch size: X."
+<li>If after hitting the upload button, the Arduino IDE doesn't say "Done Uploading" near the bottom, and "Binary sketch size: X" then something is wrong.
-You should flip your red cup to get some help at this point.</li>
+Flip your red cup to get some help if this is the case.</li>
-<li>Whenever you disconnect the robot from your computer, you'll need to re-connect to the robot through the IDE to re-upload code!</li>
+<li>Whenever you disconnect the robot from your computer you will need to re-connect to the robot to upload code!</li>
 </ul>
 {{ site.data.alerts.end }}